paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-019-pesticide-monitoring-improvements.md

   (B) In placing into effect the computerized data management systems under paragraph (1) and in carrying out paragraph (2), the Secretary shall comply with applicable regulations governing computer system design and procurement.

-**(b) Information** The Food and Drug Administration shall use the computerized data management systems placed into effect under subsection (a)(1) of this section to prepare a summary of—
+**(b) Information** The Food and Drug Administration shall use the computerized data management systems placed into effect under subsection (a)(1) to prepare a summary of—

 (1) information on—